The functional role of silicon in legumes: from root nodulation to community-level responses

 Given the growing importance of legumes at a global scale, silicon could play a vital role in improving legume health and productivity with manifold environmental benefits.

-Associate Professor Scott N. Johnson, Associate Professor Jeff R. Powell and Professor Susan E. Hartley (The University of York)
+Associate Professor Scott N. Johnson, Professor Jeff R. Powell and Professor Susan E. Hartley (The University of Sheffield)